johnny49r/ESP_DSP_FFT/README.md

 ### Peaking (Bell) Filter
 A peaking (bell) filter selectively boosts or attenuates a narrow frequency band around a center frequency, with the bandwidth controlled by the Q factor.
 Unlike band-pass or notch filters, frequencies outside the affected band return to unity gain, making it ideal for equalization and spectral shaping.

+### Low Shelf Filter
+A low-shelf filter boosts or attenuates frequencies below a corner frequency with the transition bandwidth controlled by the Q factor.
+Think “Turn up / turn down the bass.”.

+### High Shelf Filter
+A high-shelf filter boosts or attenuates frequencies above a corner frequency with the transition bandwidth controlled by the Q factor.
+Think “Turn up / turn down the treble.”

 ## Filter Library Usage:
 1) Copy the two files in the /src directory to your project source folder and add **#include esp32s3_dsp.h** to your header file.